-Per

-Unit Total

-Public offering price \$10.00 \$200,000,000

-Underwriting discounts and commissions(1) \$ 0.55 \$ 11,000,000

-Proceeds, before expenses, to us \$ 9.45 \$189,000,000
+Per Unit Total Public offering price \$10.00 \$200,000,000 Underwriting discounts and commissions (1) \$0.55 \$11,000,000 Proceeds, before expenses, to us \$9.45 \$189,000,000

-(1) Includes \$0.35 per unit, or \$7,000,000 in the aggregate (or \$8,050,000 in the aggregate if the underwriter's over-allotment option is exercised in full), in the aggregate payable to the underwriter for deferred underwriting commissions to be placed in a trust account located in the United States as described herein and released to the underwriter only upon the completion of an initial business combination.
+Includes \$0.35 per unit, or \$7,000,000 in the aggregate (or \$8,050,000 in the aggregate if the underwriter's over-allotment option is exercised in full), in the aggregate payable to the underwriter for (1) deferred underwriting commissions to be placed in a trust account located in the United States as described herein and released to the underwriter only upon the completion of an initial business combination.
 See also "Underwriting" for a description of compensation and other items of value payable to the underwriter.

 Of the proceeds we receive from this offering and the sale of the private placement warrants described in this prospectus, \$200,000,000, or \$230,000,000 if the underwriter's over-allotment option is exercised in full (\$10.00 per unit in either case), will be deposited into a segregated trust account located in the United States at Bank of America Corporation, with American Stock Transfer & Trust Company, LLC, acting as trustee, and \$2,000,000 will be available to pay fees and expenses in connection with the closing of this offering and for working capital following the closing of this offering.
-Except with respect to interest earned on the funds held in the trust account will not be released until the earliest to occur of: (a) the completion of our initial business combination; (b) the redemption of any public shares properly tendered in connection with a stockholder vote to amend our certificate of incorporation (i) to modify the substance or timing of our obligation to allow redemption in connection with our initial business combination or to redeem 100% of our public shares if we do not complete our initial business combination within 24 months from the closing of this offering or (ii) with respect to any other provisions relating to stockholders' rights or pre-initial business combination activity; and (c) the redemption of all of our public shares if we have not completed our business combination at whith 24 months from the closing of this offering, subject to applicable law.
+Except with respect to interest earned on the funds held in the trust account that may be released to us to pay our taxes, if any, the funds held in the trust account will not be released until the earliest to occur of: (a) the completion of our initial business combination; (b) the redemption of any public shares properly tendered in connection with a stockholder vote to amend our certificate of incorporation (i) to modify the substance or timing of our obligation to allow redemption in connection with our initial business combination or to redeem 100% of our public shares if we do not complete our initial business combination within 24 months from the closing of this offering or (ii) with respect to any other provisions relating to stockholders' rights or pre-initial business combination activity; and (c) the redemption of all of our public shares if we have not completed our business combination within 24 months from the closing of this offering, subject to applicable law.
 The proceeds deposited in the trust account could become subject to the claims of our creditors, if any, which could have priority over the claims of our public stockholders.

 The underwriter is offering the units for sale on a firm commitment basis.
-The underwriter expects to deliver the units to the purchasers on or about , 202
+The underwriter expects to deliver the units to the purchasers on or about September 14, 2020.